 In 2006, Rafe Mair wrote News Media, Defanged for The Tyee.
 It included the headline:

-Of course misreants particularly feared Rafe Mair during his post-politician days.
+Of course miscreants particularly feared Rafe Mair during his post-politician days.
 Rafe had been a successful lawyer and a capable cabinet minister in Bill Bennett’s coalition and service on both sides of the firing line gives Mair an unusual perspective.
-He remembered his government time:
+He remembered his time in government:

 Just last week, Vaughn Palmer was writing this in the Vancouver Sun:

 Why is Christy doing well in overall polls?
 I think she is picking up some of the softer NDP supporters.

 A harmless recall of a partisan’s opinion?
 Or, a message to badly informed readers to continue trusting the moribund Liberal Party?

 |Robert Lewis, Allan Fotheringham, Marjorie Nichols, Jack Webster, 1986|

 Rafe Mair wrote regularly at The Common Sense Canadian.